- Consumers trust details from local business websites more than Google My Business or online directories

 - 50% of consumers would be deterred from using a local business if contact information was out of date on their website

-Local businesses are lucky to have a wide range of local marketing tools at their disposal to help maximize their chances of being noticed online by potential customers.
+Local businesses are lucky to have a wide range of local SEO tools at their disposal to help maximize their chances of being noticed online by potential customers.
 But, with Google My Business adding more features for local businesses all the time, you could be forgiven for assuming local businesses no longer need to dedicate time to ranking their websites.

 We wanted to find out how consumers use Google My Business listings, local business websites, and business directories to find information about local businesses – and to discover which sources of information are most trusted among consumers.